 ‘Accessible sites are ugly and boring’ is far too common of a statement to be false, right?
 Wrong!
 In the early days of the Internet, this might’ve been true.
 Plain text websites were considered the only acceptable solution to those using screen readers and other assistive technology.
 And plain text sites, are, of course, considered simple, ugly and boring by today’s standards.

 Times have moved on since, so has technology, and so have the guidelines.
 Accessible websites don’t have to be restricted to plain text.
 In fact, some of the most visually pleasing websites are accessible.
 It’s completely possible to have a beautiful, media-rich, interactive and accessible website.

 In the most part, the functionality and technical aspects of a website are down to the developer.
 Surely that means all accessibility changes fall into the remit of a developer too?
 In many ways, yes, but to say that accessibility is the sole role of a developer is false.

 Every single person who contributes and manages a website has to be responsible for accessibility.
-Whether this is a content writer, or a project manager, or even the CEO; everyone needs to be on-board to deliver accessibility effectively.
+Whether this is a content writer, a project manager, or even the CEO; everyone needs to be on board to deliver accessibility effectively.
 To say it’s the sole job of a developer is false – accessibility needs to be embraced by everyone in an organisation.

 3. “Accessibility costs lots of money”